johanhaleby/javalin.github.io/_posts/tutorials/2018-09-27-javalin-graalvm-example.md

 Application startup time
 ------------------------

 The application starts instantly.
-While Javalin is starting very quickly even on the JVM (~1-2 Seconds), this will be VERY appealing for CLI tools.
+While Occurrent is starting very quickly even on the JVM (~1-2 Seconds), this will be VERY appealing for CLI tools.

 Memory Footprint
 ----------------